The Sauna Experience

 Have a warm shower afterwards, not too cold or too hot.
 If at all possible, avoid using soap, as you'll be more than clean.
 Soap sometimes leaves a film on the skin, which clogs the pores.
 A brilliant way to clean up is to brush off the sweat with a skin brush or loofah.

-In a small motions brush your whole body, including your face and hair, from the extremities (arms and legs) towards the heart.
+In small motions, brush your whole body, including your face and hair, from the extremities (arms and legs) towards the heart.
 This procedure is sometimes uncomfortable at first, but will soon feel wonderful, as the brushing enhances the cleansing effect and softens the skin.

 Drink at least 2 glasses of water to make up for lost fluids and rehydrate your body.
 Then relax.. and enjoy that wonderfully uplifting after-sauna bliss with a your favourite drink, music, a good book or a peaceful ten minutes catnap.